 For Tahini Sauce

-- 2 tbsp tahini paste
+- 2 tablespoon tahini paste

-- 2 tbsp almond milk
+- 2 tablespoon almond milk

-- Juice from 1/2 small lime
+- Juice from ½ small lime

-Combine the blackeyed peas, onion, garlic, and herbs in a food processor and puree.
+- Combine the blackeyed peas, onion, garlic, and herbs in a food processor and puree.
 Don't worry if mixture never reaches fully smooth consistency.

-Transfer to a bowl and mix in baking powder and flour.
+- Transfer to a bowl and mix in baking powder and flour.
 Refrigerate for at least 30 minutes.

-Roll black-eyed pea into medium sized oblong balls and then flatten to desired shape.
+- Roll black-eyed pea into medium sized oblong balls and then flatten to desired shape.

-Heat oil in large skilet and fry the falafals for about 3 minutes per side.
+- Heat oil in large skilet and fry the falafals for about 3 minutes per side.

-Remove from oil and let cool and drain on cooling rack or paper towel lined pan.
+- Remove from oil and let cool and drain on cooling rack or paper towel lined pan.